uben0/prove/README.md

 # Prove sequents

-Can be use as a Rust crate (library) or as a terminal application to prove sequents.
+Can be used as a Rust crate (library) or as a terminal application to prove sequents.

+Sequents to be proven are written in the `sequents.txt` file, one by line.

 ![](https://carlo.uben.ovh/attali/media/prove.mp4)